Bromeliad Care: How To Grow Bromeliad Plants

 The more well-known Aechmeas are the “Silver Vase” bromeliad, Aechmea fasciata and Aechmea blanchetiana.

 If you are unsure what type of leaf your plant has, watch the plant for clues in regards to lighting.
-It will let you know if it is not getting the right amount of light.
+It will let you know if it is not getting enough light.

-If your plant becomes a very dark green, it means that it is producing excessive amounts of chlorophyll to compensate for lighting that is too low.
+If your plant becomes a very dark green, it produces excessive amounts of chlorophyll to compensate for lighting that is too low.

 Another symptom of low lighting is legginess.
-If your plant is becoming tall and straggly, it means it is not getting enough light.
+If your plant is becoming tall and rambling, it means it is not getting enough light.

-On the other hand, if your bromeliad plant is receiving too much bright light the leaves will become sunburned or bleached.
-If you see white or brown patches on your plant’s leaves, it means that you are giving it too much light.
+On the other hand, if your bromeliad plant receives too much bright light, the leaves will become sunburned or bleached.
+If you see white or brown patches on your plant’s leaves, you are giving it too much light.

 When changing from one type of lighting to another, do so gradually.
 Sudden changes can cause stress.